PageGuide: Browser extension to assist users in navigating a webpage and locating information: Related Work

 \looseness=-1 \textbf{Content Moderation and Selective Filtering.} Existing filtering tools operate at the \textit{rule} level: Ad blockers \citep{gwiadblockers2025} match URLs and CSS selectors, Purpose-Mode \citep{purposemode2025} simplifiers hide predefined element classes, and task-focused readers strip non-content regions \citep{gwiadblockers2025,purposemode2025,gubbi2025task}.
 These rules are static, require manual updates as page layouts change, and cannot respond to a user's natural-language intent (\eg \textit{``hide posts that feel politically divisive''}).
 Research on personalized moderation confirms that users want more agency over what gets filtered and clearer explanations for why \citep{jhaver2023personalizing}, yet current tools offer neither: they hide content silently, with no per-element justification and no way for the user to review or override individual decisions.
+Closest to \HIDE, Task Mode \citep{gubbi2025task} filters content one item at a time as the user browses; \HIDE instead targets infinite feeds, continuously re-applying the user's hiding criteria to new posts and comments as they load on platforms such as Threads, X, and Facebook.

 \agent's \HIDE mode approaches this problem through the \textit{output grounding} len: rather than applying a fixed rule, it interprets the user's intent at query time, scores each HTML DOM element against that intent using an LLM, and surfaces a one-sentence hiding reason for every hidden element directly on the page.
 The user can inspect each decision, restore individual elements, and re-run filtering as new content loads in infinite-scroll feeds.
 This turns content hiding from an opaque background process into a transparent, user-steered interaction.